colgatto/vsColgattium/.devcontainer/README.md

 1. Shut down Code - OSS by clicking the box in the upper right corner of the Code - OSS window through your browser or VNC viewer.

-2. Go to your local VS Code client, and use the **Run / Debug** view to launch the **VS Code** configuration.
+2. Go to your local VS Colgattium client, and use the **Run / Debug** view to launch the **VS Colgattium** configuration.
 (Typically the default, so you can likely just press <kbd>F5</kbd>).

-    > **Note:** If launching times out, you can increase the value of `timeout` in the "VS Code", "Attach Main Process", "Attach Extension Host", and "Attach to Shared Process" configurations in [launch.json](../.vscode/launch.json).
+    > **Note:** If launching times out, you can increase the value of `timeout` in the "VS Colgattium", "Attach Main Process", "Attach Extension Host", and "Attach to Shared Process" configurations in [launch.json](../.vscode/launch.json).
 However, running `scripts/code.sh` first will set up Electron which will usually solve timeout issues.

 3. After a bit, Code - OSS will appear with the debugger attached!